 The house is spacious with a snug/TV room as well as the enormous sitting/dining room with its views across Loch Alsh to Skye, real fire and TV.

 We enjoy cooking using the wealth of local ingredients available and we’ve made sure Varis’s kitchen is well equipped with high quality appliances including a SMEG induction hob, double oven, fridge/freezer, microwave, dishwasher.
 With high quality knives, pans, and a range of cookbooks, guests can enjoy cooking.
 Or opt for the many excellent restaurants nearby.

 The house is a great base for exploring.
 As kayakers, we understand the importance of good drying facilities.
 The utility room has a washing machine, a tumble dryer, and drying space with additional outdoor and indoor drying space available.
 A dehumidifier is available to speed up being ready for the next day’s adventure.

 Outisde there is plenty of space to park.
 The south facing garden has chairs and tables and plenty of space.
 The garage has light and power and guests are welcome to use this for bikes, boats etc.

 We know visitors to the Highlands care about the environment and so do we.
-When we bought the house in 2014, the EPC rating was a D. We wanted to the house to be as carbon neutral as possible so installed 4kW of solar panels and an air source heat pump using some of our own generations to heat the house and provide hot water.
+When we bought the house in 2014, the EPC rating was a D. We wanted to the house to be as carbon neutral as possible so installed 4kW of solar panels and an air source heat pump so we use some of our own generation to heat the house and provide hot water.
 We have also replaced all the glazing with modern double glazed units.
 We minimise the use of harmful chemicals and ask guests help too.